 If you are only using the printed version of the CPD Record Card, you should keep a separate personal file with any certificates of attendance, learning diaries, CPD plans, assessment results, or other documents that serve as evidence of your involvement in CPD.
 You may find it useful as part of planning your professional development to have a detailed account of your learning experiences for your own reference.
 If you are using the online Professional Development Record, there are sections for you to keep a more detailed reflective account of your development activities, as well as a structure for recording your plans.
 If you wish, you can upload electronic records of attendance, certificates, photos, and other notes.

 You don’t need to send in your CPD Record Card to the RCVS every year.
-Completed Record Cards need to be submitted with applications for RCVS certificates and diplomas and for Recognised Specialist status, and will be viewed during inspections for approval under the RCVS Practice Standards Scheme.
+Completed Record Cards may need to be submitted with applications for the RCVS Certificate in Advanced Veterinary Practice, Diplomas and for Advanced Practitioner and Specialist status, and will be viewed during inspections for approval under the RCVS Practice Standards Scheme.
 The RCVS also inspects CPD records for all veterinary staff when it undertakes its statutory visits to the veterinary schools.
 The RCVS may at times undertake random sampling of CPD Record Cards in order to monitor CPD participation so you could therefore be invited to submit your Record Card at any time.
 Records may also be requested from members who are subject to investigation and disciplinary proceedings.